sceckert/Data-and-Culture-Fall-2024/_week9/homework-6.md

 This two-part homework is designed to give you time for brainstorming and collaborating on final projects as well as practice building and curating your own dataset around specific research questions.

-NOTE: The only part that I ask that you submit are your project brainstorming posts rom part #1!
+NOTE: The only part that I ask that you submit are your project brainstorming posts + comments from part #1!
+For Part 2, you don't need to turn anything into me in advance, please come prepared to talk about your data collection work: how you would you go about collecting your dataset.
+Would include full text files?
+Just metadata?
+What fields or data categories wout you capture and how?

 ## Part 1: Project brainstorming!

 1. Please **post at least one realistic project idea** that you'd be interested in (and sign your name) on [our project brainstorming GoogleDoc](https://docs.google.com/document/d/1Co0Wni6ktOCFIwtMkq5aynPguGVLOkfbUBpAS-YR3_g/edit?tab=t.0#heading=h.k217upgfhgy8)
 	+ You might think about datasets we've worked with that you you were especially interested in, or example projects from the project critique that you found intriguing.
 Do you have a burning research question or data visualization that you would like to explore as part of your final project?
 	+ Remember that your projects do not need to be web-based, or even computational!
 You might, for instance create a hand-drawn visualization, in the style of one of our artists books, or [Stephanie Posavec's data art](https://www.stefanieposavec.com/writing-without-words)
-2. Please **also add one comment to another classmate's post** that you would be interested in collaborating on.
+2.   **Please also add one comment to another classmate's post** that you would be interested in collaborating on.
 Starting next week you will be forming project groups.

 ## Part 2: Collecting a mini dataset